maryknoop/p8105_midterm_mk4022/p8105_midterm_mk4022.md

 ![](p8105_midterm_mk4022_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-Problem 4 The original report concludes that there is a 33% prevalance of EEOP in the population, that those aged 60+ have increased FHP size, and that those aged 18-30 have a higher rate of EEOP than other age groups due to increased mechanical load from using hand-held devices.
+Problem 4 The original report concludes that there is a 33% prevalence of EEOP in the population, that those aged 60+ have increased FHP size, and that those aged 18-30 have a higher rate of EEOP than other age groups due to increased mechanical load from using hand-held devices.
-While the results in our analysis conincide with the results found in the paper, we do not agree with the causal effect that is demonstrated by the authors.
+While the results in our analysis coincide with the results found in the paper, we do not agree with the causal effect that is demonstrated by the authors.
 The methods in which the participants were recruited for the age group of 18-30 resulted in a potential bias which was erroneously interpreted by the authors.
 I do not think that this data is sufficient to suggest that cell phones are causing horn growth, but do